choychris/RoboND-Perception-Project/README.md

 However, I get 7/8 in test3.
 The yellow book is mis-recongized as stick_notes.

-Here is the training result in test3.world:
+Here is the training result of all 8 objects:

 ![image4]